Idloj/R-Extension/README.md

 * `r.home`: Controls which installation of r is used.
 * `jri.home.paths`: Controls the path to the jri subdirectory of the rJava library.
+* `r.lib.paths`: Controls additional library path(s) with which to initialize R.

 Note that you will have to exit NetLogo and restart to see configuration changes take effect, as the configuration file is only loaded once per NetLogo instance.
-See below on how to determine the appropriate values to for `r.home` and `jri.home.paths`.
+See below on how to determine the appropriate values for each of these settings.

 #### Configuring the Windows PATH